-The Bank maintains its business continuity capability and organizational resilience by means of an effective and global best practice Business Continuity Management (BCM) program.
-This program was self- assessed by the Bank, aligned with ISO 22301 and BSP Circular 951 (Business Continuity Management) and Good Practice Guidelines of Business Continuity Institute (BCI) UK.
-Within this program are Business Impact Analysis (BIA) methodology, prioritization of products and services, recovery plans, and a response structure to provide adequate level of services until normal operations resume.
-The BIA methodology identifies products, services, processes, and resources that should be prioritized during a disruption.
+The Bank maintains its business continuity capability and organizational resilience by means of an effective and global best practice Business Continuity Program (BCM) program.
+As self-assessed by the Bank, and a third-party consulting firm, this program is aligned with ISO 22301 and BSP Circular 951 (Business Continuity Management) and Good Practice Guidelines of Business Continuity Institute (BCI) UK.
+This program includes: (1) Business Impact Analysis (BIA) methodology, (2) prioritization of products and services, (3) recovery plans, and (4) response structures to provide adequate level of services until normal operations resume.
+The BIA methodology determines which products, services, processes, and resources should be prioritized during a disruption.
 Risk Assessment for Business Continuity (RABCon) identifies the most probable threats to the Bank and assesses the likelihood of their occurrences and their impact to key areas.
-Business Recovery Plan (BRP) provides a suitable solution that focuses on the impact of events and the timely restoration of building, equipment and supplies, technology and vital documents, human resources, and third-party vendors.
+Business Recovery Plan (BRP) provides a suitable solution that focuses on the impact of events and the timely restoration of building, equipment and supplies, technology, vital documents, human resources, and third-party vendors.

-Resiliency structure is in place and functional areas have been identified to meet business continuity objectives and to support the agreed recovery solution.
-Each functional area has a designated Functional Business Continuity Coordinator who handles localized risk events impacting business units in the functional areas, with the support and guidance of tactical teams such as the Incident Management Teams and the Corporate BCM Unit.
-For incidents that rise to the level of a true crisis, the Crisis Resiliency Committee (CRC) central in BPI parent, composed of senior management officers which includes senior officers of BanKo, is convened to establish command and control.
+The Business Continuity Management is centralized in BPI covering BanKo.
+The resilience framework is established, and functional areas have been designated to achieve business continuity objectives and support the agreed recovery solution.
+Each functional area has a designated Functional Business Continuity Coordinator who handles localized risk events impacting business units in the business areas, with the support and guidance of tactical teams such as the Incident Management Teams and the Corporate BCM Unit.
+Should incidents escalate into a true crisis, the Crisis Resiliency Committee (CRC), central in BPI Parent, consisting of senior management officers, is activated to establish command and control.